everx-labs/TonNfcClientAndroid/README.md

  }
  ```

- There is an exemplary short code snippet demonstrating the way of getting recovery data from the card.
+ There is a short code snippet demonstrating the way of getting recovery data from the card.
  ```java
  try {
 	String response = recoveryDataApi.isRecoveryDataSetAndGetJson();